HSF/hsf.github.io/cwp.md

 ## Timeline

-After the preparatory phase during Fall 2016, the CWP process will be launched at an [HSF workshop at SDSC/UCSD](http://indico.cern.ch/event/570249/) on January 23-27, 2017.
+After a preparatory phase during Fall 2016, the CWP process was launched at an [HSF workshop at SDSC/UCSD](http://indico.cern.ch/event/570249/) on January 23-27, 2017.
 The aim is to produce a consensus document by summer, 2017.

 ## Communication